Self-Learning Validation

 Staleness

 Section titled “Staleness”Each constraint is timestamped when learned.
-Constraints older than 30 days are still used but may not reflect recent model changes.
+Older constraints are still enforced but may not reflect recent model changes.
 Re-learning (hitting the same error again) refreshes the timestamp.

 Persistence Through Updates